 Autumn Quarter Courses

 BCMB 30400 – Protein Fundamentals: The course covers the physical‑chemical phenomena that define protein structure and function.
 Topics include: the principles of protein folding, molecular motion and molecular recognition; protein evolution, design and engineering; enzyme catalysis; regulation of protein function and molecular machines; proteomics and systems biology.
-Ozkan, Arac, Piccirilli
+Sotomayor, Arac, Piccirilli

 BCMB 30600 – Nucleic Acid Structure and Function: This course focuses on the biology, biochemistry and biophysics of nucleic acids.
 Topics include nucleic acid structure, folding, chemistry and interactions with proteins, the mechanisms of CRISPRs and other biotech tools, non-coding RNAs, and the enzymology of key processes such as DNA replication, repair and recombination.
 Emphasis is placed on primary literature and methodology.
 Prerequisite: Courses in Biochemistry, molecular biology and organic chemistry.
 Rice, Fei